Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Targeted therapy uses medicines that seek out and attack cancer cells without harming surrounding normal cells.
-This type of therapy is only possible if the cancer has identifiable markers that respond to available targeted drugs.
+This type of therapy is only possible if the cancer has detectable gene markers that respond to available targeted drugs.

 Immunotherapy is a type of cancer treatment that uses the immune system to fight cancer.
-In general, immunotherapies work by helping the immune system find cancer cells, so it can attack them and/or increase the immune system’s ability to respond to cancer.
+In general, immunotherapies work by helping the immune system find cancer cells.
+It can then attack cancer cells and/or increase the immune system’s ability to respond to cancer.

 About 98% of children with ALL go into remission within weeks after starting treatment.